Nuitka/Nuitka-website/doc/doc/roadmap.rst

    So far we use macOS tools to split binaries that are universal, and in this case we need to merge binaries into one with the same tools.

--  Duplicate DLLs are a unresolved issue.
-We need to identify, is DLLs in different paths should be considered colliding at all.

 *******************************
  Container Builds (commercial)
 *******************************